pandoc/lua-filters/lilypond/README.md

 # lilypond
 This filter renders [LilyPond](http://lilypond.org) inline code and code blocks into embedded images of musical notation.
+It's designed with (pandoc-flavored) Markdown input in mind.

 See the accompanying test files for some examples of how the filter works.